 - Food companies and retailers may voluntarily label products noting certain attributes, including production practices, based on their customers’ preferences.
 This includes products labeled as certified organic under the U.S. Department of Agriculture’s (USDA) National Organic Program or products labeled as not containing GM ingredients.

 Is biotech sweet corn developed by putting chemical insecticides in the corn?

 No. Biotech sweet corn contains a protein that protects it from damaging insects and actually helps farmers significantly reduce chemical pesticide applications.

 - To protect sweet corn from damaging worms, the naturally-occurring protein found in Bacillus thuringiensis or Bt is built into the seed genetics.

-- The built-in insect protection, or Bt protein, targets specific insect pests and have no adverse effect on beneficial insects that may prey on pests.
+- The built-in insect protection, or Bt protein, targets specific insect pests and has no adverse effect on beneficial insects that may prey on pests.

 - Organic growers use Bt proteins to control these same insect pests.